eth-sri/eth-sri.github.io/_blogposts/dpsniper.md

-    We show that DP-Sniper is effective in exploiting floating-point vulnerabilities of naively implemented algorithms: we detect that a supposedly 0.1-differentially private implementation of the Laplace mechanism actually does not satisfy even 0.25-differential privacy.\
+    We show that DP-Sniper is effective in exploiting floating-point vulnerabilities of naively implemented algorithms: we detect that a supposedly 0.1-differentially private implementation of the Laplace mechanism actually does not satisfy even 0.25-differential privacy.
-teaser: We are campers.
+excerpt: We are campers.
 We snipe everything.
 draft: false
 ---